Forest Hill station (Toronto)

-Forest Hill is an underground light rail transit (LRT) station under construction on Line 5 Eglinton, a new line that is part of the Toronto subway system.
-It will be located in the Forest Hill neighbourhood at the intersection of Bathurst Street and Eglinton Avenue.
-As of January 2025, its opening has been postponed, with no new opening date provided.
+Forest Hill is an underground Toronto subway station on Line 5 Eglinton in Toronto, Ontario, Canada.
+It is located in the Forest Hill neighbourhood at the intersection of Bathurst Street and Eglinton Avenue.

-The station will have two entrances.
-The main entrance will be at the northeast corner of Eglinton Avenue West and Bathurst Street and will be fully accessible.
-The secondary entrance will be on the north side of Eglinton about 50 m west of Bathurst Street, opposite Peveril Hill, and will include retail spaces at street level.
+The station has two entrances.
+The main entrance is at the northeast corner of Eglinton Avenue West and Bathurst Street and is fully accessible.
+The secondary entrance is on the north side of Eglinton about 50 m west of Bathurst Street, opposite Peveril Hill, and will include retail spaces at street level.
 On-street connections will be available for TTC buses.
-There will be 60 exterior spaces for bicycles.
-The secondary entrance building will also house a traction power substation.
+There are 60 exterior spaces for bicycles.
+The secondary entrance building also houses a traction power substation.

 Station naming

-During the planning stages for Line 5 Eglinton, the station was given the working name "Bathurst", which is identical to the pre-existing Bathurst station on Line 2 Bloor–Danforth.
-On November 23, 2015, a report to the TTC Board recommended giving a unique name to each station in the subway system (including Line 5 Eglinton).
-Thus, "Forest Hill" was chosen as the station's official name.
+During the planning stages for Line 5 Eglinton, the station was given the working name Bathurst, which is identical to the pre-existing Bathurst station on Line 2 Bloor–Danforth.
+In 2015, a report to the TTC Board recommended giving a unique name to each station in the subway system (including Line 5 Eglinton).
+As the station was located in the Forest Hill neighbourhood, the alternate name of Forest Hill was chosen.